hassamwazir/hassamwazir.github.io/_posts/2020-02-20-controls-system-config.md

 The highest order of derivative is 2 (you have a double derivative in the equation).
 Therefore, it is a $$2^{nd}$$ order system.

-In the Laplace domain, the order of the system can be determined by looking at the highest power of the $$s$$-term.
+In the Laplace domain, the order of the system can be determined by looking at the highest power of the $$s$$ term.
 In the following transfer function,

 $$
 \frac{Y(s)}{R(s)} = \frac{s + 1}{s^3 + 2s^2 + 6s + 4}